-- If we use the same cost structure above, but assume this advisor converts at 2% we find for the same $22,000 a month expense, the advisor only produces 3 students resulting in $72,000 of lifetime revenue.
-The cost per month to the university for holding onto this advisor is $108,000 in lost tuition.
+If we use the same cost structure above, but assume this advisor converts at 2% we find for the same $22,000 a month expense, the advisor only produces 3 students resulting in $72,000 of lifetime revenue.
+The cost per month to the university for holding onto this advisor becomes clear. $108,000 in lost tuition.

 Mind Streams recommends conducting a detailed evaluation of your enrollment advising which should consist of: